jentrent/tracker/README.md

 The build will run the complete set of [JUnit Tests](src/test/java/com/jentrent/tracker/service/test/) verify the setup is working as expected.
 To skip the tests, add the following to the maven build command:  `-Dmaven.test.skip=true`

 ### Data Seeder
-A [`Data Seeder`](src/test/java/com/jentrent/tracker/seed/DataSeeder.java) is provided that loads the DB with the appropriate data (Issues, Projects, Accounts) to enable the viewing and use of Tracker for evaluation purposes.
+A [`Data Seeder`](src/test/java/com/jentrent/tracker/seed/DataSeeder.java) is provided that loads your DB with the appropriate [data](src/test/resources/data) (Issues, Projects, Accounts) to enable the viewing and use of Tracker for evaluation purposes.
 To run the process, using the following: `mvn exec:java`

 ## Future Features
 There are a number of future features that will be added to Tracker, including the following: